OmriHadad747/Park-Safely/README.md

 # Park-Safely
-A system that can identify, document, and alert when your vehicle gets hit while parked
+A prototype of an IoT system that made use with a few sensors and a tiny camera to record evidence and to notify the user about a suspicious event near his car.